jkneb/monitoring-plants-with-sensors/ember-app/README.md

 These steps needs to be configured in order to make the app actually work.

 * in `config/environment.js` go into the `contentSecurityPolicy` object and in `'connect-src'` add the other domains with which your app needs to communicate.
-For instance, in my case I added my production API url (an Heroku app) and also my local developmenet API URL which was http://localhost:5000/api/.
+For instance, in my case I added my production API url (an Heroku app) and also my local development API URL which was http://localhost:5000/api/
-So mine was looking like this:
+So, mine is looking like this:
 ```
 ...
 'connect-src': "'self' http://localhost:5000/api/ http://my-heroku-api.herokuapp.com/api/"